Curriculum Vitae (CV)

 University of Minnesota, 2011-2012

-- Developed curriculum and taught undergraduate environmental science survey courses for 25 students focusing on environmental ethics, conservation history, air & water quality, forestry/fisheries/wildlife management, and wetlands policy.
+- Developed curriculum and taught undergraduate environmental science survey courses for 25 students focusing on environmental ethics, conservation history, air and water quality, forestry/fisheries/wildlife management, and wetlands policy.

-Department of Chemistry, University of Minnesota-Twin Cities, 2012-Present
+Department of Chemistry, University of Minnesota-Twin Cities, 2020-Present

 Advisor: R. Hee Menn